Learn More About…

 Your structure can sit on uneven ground as long as you take the necessary steps to level the foundation with footings and posts.
 There are many types of foundations you may elect to use.
 You may choose to build our structures on an adequate existing or new level platform such as a deck, patio, driveway, concrete slab or pressure treated timbers on grade.

 Our suggestion is for you to construct a very simple wooden pressure treated deck frame supported by footings that best suit your building site grade and soil conditions.
+If you choose our ‘Signature Complete Cabin’ package when you order your cabin, this pressure treated deck frame is included in your purchase.
+The footings, however are not included.

 You may choose to explore various foundation footing types such as professionally installed screw piles, DIY screw piles available at www.fastfootings.com, poured concrete sono tubes, or suitable on-grade concrete block footings or pads.